Budibase/website/content/blog/how-to-make-a-web-app/index.md

 +++
 author = "Joe Johnston"
 date = 2019-04-23T00:00:00Z
-description = "Learn the best way to create a web application and deploy it.
-This tutorial will provide you with a simple and informative stepped approach on how to build a web app." title = "How to build a web app: A beginner's guide (2022)"
+description = "Learn the best way to build a web app and deploy it.
+This tutorial will provide you with two different methods." title = "How to build a web app: A beginner's guide (2022)"

 +++